Cosmolog1/Cosmolog1/README.md

 My name is **Maxime**,

 I changed careers two years ago.
-Before that, I worked for seven years as an inspector at **Bureau Veritas**.
+Before that, I worked for seven years as an inspector at **Bureau Veritas** :
+  * Customer relationship
+  * On-site intervention
+  * Report writing

 Today, I am a student at **ENI Rennes**, currently in the third year of a Bachelor's degree.

 🎯 I am looking for a company to join in **November 2026** as part of my **Master's degree**.